frederic-perez/AmE-dictionary/data/dictionary.md

 __scratch<sup>2</sup>__ _n_ :mute:[scra~~t~~ch]
 __scratcher__ _n_ __1__ A workman who uses a tool for scratching. __2__ A person who scratches to relieve an itch. __3__ A device used for scratching.
 __scratching__ _n_ :two: A percussive effect obtained by rotating a gramophone record manually: a disc-jockey and dub technique.
-__scraunch__ _v tr_ /skrawnch/ (scranch) [:scroll: Of imitative origin.
+__scraunch__ _vt_ /skrawnch/ (scranch) [:scroll: Of imitative origin.
 The word scraunched is the longest one-syllable word in the English language. ] To crunch, crush, or grind.
 __scrawl__ _v_ :six: (scrawled) To write hastily or sloppily.
 Write carelessly. _Syn_ scribble _The note that my brother scrawled before his quick exit was unreadable._ _Ben scrawled a notation on the memo._
 __scrawny__ _adj_ :two::hammer: _Two scrawny containers of grape jelly._
 __scream-o-meter__